Did You Know?

-NOAA's National Climatic Data Center (NCDC) is the world's largest active archive of weather data.
-Each month, observers that are part of the National Weather Service Cooperative Observer Program (COOP) send their land-based meteorological surface observations of temperature and precipitation to NCDC to be added to the U.S. data archives.
+NOAA's National Centers for Environmental Information (NCEI) is the world's largest active archive of weather data.
+Each month, observers that are part of the National Weather Service Cooperative Observer Program (COOP) send their land-based meteorological surface observations of temperature and precipitation to NCEI to be added to the U.S. data archives.
 The COOP network is the country's oldest surface weather network and consists of more than 11,000 observers.
-At the end of each month, the data are transmitted to NCDC via telephone, computer, or mail.
+At the end of each month, the data are transmitted to NCEI via telephone, computer, or mail.

-NCDC is making plans to transition its U.S. operational suite of products from the traditional divisional dataset to the Global Historical Climatological Network (GHCN) dataset during in the summer of 2011.
+The U.S. operational suite of products transitioned from the traditional divisional dataset to the Global Historical Climatological Network (GHCN) dataset in the summer of 2011.
 The GHCN dataset is the world's largest collection of daily climatological data.
-The GHCN utilizes many of the same surface stations as the current divisional dataset, and the data are delivered to NCDC in the same fashion.
+The GHCN utilizes many of the same surface stations as the current divisional dataset, and the data are delivered to NCEI in the same fashion.
 Further details on the transition and how it will affect the customer will be made available in the near future.

 Palmer Drought Index